 How To Spend 3 Days In Siem Reap

 Before I start, I want to explain the structure of this Siem Reap travel blog.
-I have divided three days one by one.
+I have divided the three days one by one.
 Under each day, things will follow.

 I have moreover covered the most important things on Day1, followed by Day2 and then Day3.